Joseph Nye: Career

-Nye joined the Harvard faculty in 1964 and served as Director of the Center for Science and International Affairs at John F. Kennedy School of Government from 1985 to 1990 and as Associate Dean for International Affairs at Harvard University from 1989 to 1992.
-Nye also served as Director of the Center for International Affairs at Harvard University from 1989 to 1993 and Dean of John F. Kennedy School of Government from 1995 to 2004.
-Nye is currently (as of July 2018) University Distinguished Service Professor, Emeritus.
+In 1964, the same year Nye received his doctorate, he joined the Harvard faculty.
+He was Director of the Center for Science and International Affairs at John F. Kennedy School of Government from 1985 to 1990 and was Associate Dean for International Affairs at Harvard from 1989 to 1992.
+In 1968, he became the Carnegie Endowment International Peace Scholar and taught at the Geneva Graduate Institute.
+Nye also was Director of the Center for International Affairs at Harvard from 1989 to 1993 and Dean of John F. Kennedy School of Government from 1995 to 2004.
+Nye was a University Distinguished Service Professor, emeritus.

 Nye and his colleague Keohane have been characterized as key figures in the development of a discipline of international political economy, largely as a result of their authorship of Power and Interdependence.
 Nye's influences include Karl Deutsch and Ernst Hass.

 From 1977 to 1979, Nye was Deputy to the Undersecretary of State for Security Assistance, Science, and Technology and chaired the National Security Council Group on Nonproliferation of Nuclear Weapons.
 In recognition of his service, he was awarded the State Department's Distinguished Honor Award in 1979.
 In 1993 and 1994, he was Chairman of the National Intelligence Council, which coordinates intelligence estimates for the President, and was awarded the Intelligence Community's Distinguished Service Medal.
 In the Clinton Administration from 1994 to 1995, Nye served as Assistant Secretary of Defense for International Security Affairs, and was awarded the Department's Distinguished Service Medal with Oak Leaf Cluster.
+He was responsible for the Nye Initiative and co-wrote a series of reports on the Japan-US alliance with his friend Richard Armitage.
+In 1999, during a visit to Singapore, Nye suggested to Lee Kuan Yew that Singapore should set up a version of London's Speaker's Corner at Hyde Park to allow public speaking, which Singapore then created its own Speaker's Corner at Hong Lim Park in 2000.
 Nye was considered by many to be the preferred choice for National Security Advisor in the 2004 presidential campaign of John Kerry.